kojiishi/snap-height/README.md

 please refer to [CSS Line Grid], or [Examples] for how this feature helps web developers.

-# Overview

-The basic idea of this simplification is not to snap to grids nor to define grids, but instead control heights of objects so that objets align to vertical rhythms as the result of stacking.

 How common is this?

 * [Search for "vertical rhythm css"](https://www.google.com/#q=vertical+rhythm+css)